cjsrinivas/testapp/README.md

-# testapp Update newer, this is the dev branch
+# testapp Update newer, this is the dev branch from the latest